peopledoc/jenkins-epo/HACKING.rst

 Feel free to contribute :)

 - Aggregate errors comment.
-- Comment *still broken* on previous *master is broken* rather than opening a new issue.
 - Detect branch from ``commit_comment`` event.
 - Set custom status context.
 Create job name with <owner>_<project>_<job>.
   Context with only <job>.